hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-head-start.md

     Mitigation_Strategy: atp3_1
   - Action_Taken: Planned
     Completion_Date: FY2025
-    Description_Action_Taken: HHS plans to utilize Predictive Analytics as a corrective action in the Head Start program.
-HHS will leverage modern technologies to support Head Start funding recipients by monitoring  aspects of recipient financial performance and alerting HHS when a recipient may be moving towards non-compliance with policies and procedures.
-    Mitigation_Strategy: app7_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: HHS Change Process corrective actions planned include engaging expert consultant services to assess approaches to support Head Start funding recipients' processes and HHS internal oversight procedures in the Head Start program.
-HHS also plans to issue sub-regulatory guidance to clarify fiscal and operational requirements of the Head Start program.
-    Mitigation_Strategy: app4_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
     Description_Action_Taken: HHS will continue to utilize audits as a corrective action in the Head Start program.
 HHS will continue to review Head Start funding recipients' transactions to determine if expenditures are properly supported.
 HHS